yucoder14/myterminal/notes.md

 - On drawing characters...
     - it appears that vim, top are not printed correctly when printing from bottom right to top left.
 Current solution is to just print all alternate screens from top left to bottom right
     - main screen is drawn from bottom right to top left
+- Crude clear → causes zsh to crash because I'm clearing the vector without changing the cursor to (0, 0)

 Data Structure Ideas
 ====================